Residential conveyancing solicitors for all aspects of buying and selling property.

 There is no benefit when looking to appoint a property lawyer to carry out conveyancing work for a sale, purchase or re-mortgage for example, to choose a solicitor over a Licensed Conveyancer or vice versa.
 Whilst the qualifications each have obtained are different, both should be more than capable of assisting with a property transaction.
 However, someone who is listed as a ‘Conveyancer’ only may not be legally qualified and may be supervised by someone who is legally qualified instead.
 This should be checked before agreeing to instruct that person to assist with a property transaction.

-Are there any disadvantages of using a solicitor for conveyancing?
+Are there any disadvantages to using a solicitor for conveyancing?

 Should you choose a solicitor that’s local to you?

-Common frustrations of buying and selling a house
+What are the common frustrations of buying and selling a house?

 Always the transaction time!
 Unfortunately buying or selling a house is not an instant process and there are hoops to jump through for compliance before we get to the legal work.
 It can really help speed things up if your ID and Source of Funding is all organised beforehand for a purchase, and for a sale if you can find all of those certificates you put in that “safe place” this will reduce the number of enquiries the buyer’s solicitor needs to raise.
-With leaseholds the most common frustration comes from dealing with landlords.
-Some are really good but others you can be waiting weeks to get information from them unfortunately.
+With leasehold, the most common frustration comes from dealing with landlords.
+Some are really good but for others you can wait weeks to get information from them, unfortunately.

 How long does conveyancing take?